Steravy/Wiki-Search/README.md

 The application provides users with a simple and intuitive interface to enter their search queries.
 Upon submitting a query, the application fetches relevant data from Wikipedia using the provided API.
 Users can then explore the retrieved information and gain insights on their desired topics.

-By building this project, we aim to strengthen our understanding of Next.js and enhance our proficiency in developing web applications.
-Through the utilization of industry best practices, we strive to deliver a high-quality and efficient solution.
+By building this project, I aim to strengthen my understanding of Next.js and enhance my proficiency in developing web applications.
+Through the utilization of industry best practices, I strive to deliver a high-quality and efficient solution.

-We welcome contributions, feedback, and suggestions to improve the Wiki Search application.
+I welcome contributions, feedback, and suggestions to improve the Wiki Search application.
 Let's collaborate and create a powerful tool for accessing information through the Wikipedia API.

 Happy searching!